multiversx/mx-sdk-rs/contracts/examples/digital-cash/README.md

 The contract allows funding any number of tokens in 1 call within a address under a valability if the fee cost was covered.

 In order to fund one should first call `deposit_fees` depositing the fee funds as `eGLD` within the contract.
-Only after the contract if the fees cover the transfer of the certain number of tokens set willdeposit the funds making them available for claiming or forwarding.
+Only after, if the fees cover the transfer of the certain number of tokens, it is possible to deposit the funds, making them available for claiming or forwarding.

 `fund` after making sure everything is ok on the fee aspect will set up the `deposit` storage increasing the number of tokens to transfer by the number of tokens paid to the endpoint and set the expiration date by the number of rounds specified within the `valability` parameter.